• Skip to primary navigation

 Porches and Permitted Development

-• The ground area of the porch exceeds 3 square metres
+• The porch covers more than 3 square metres.

 Brick archway to permitted development porch